gvwilson/tidynomicon/_en/tidyverse.md

 #> # … with 1,718 more rows
 ```

-But notice that the output is not a vector, but another tibble (i.e., an N-row, 1-column structure).
+But notice that the output is not a vector, but another tibble (i.e., a table with N rows and one column).
 This means that adding another index does column-wise indexing on that tibble: